 The coolest part?
 Sephora personalizes the experience.

 When launched, the app asks you to take a short quiz so it can better personalize product recommendations, etc. This means that customers don’t have to waste time going through products that aren’t relevant to their needs.

 Key Takeaways: Pay attention to what your customers need.

 It’s not always as simple as finding the right size or store location.
 Instead, try thinking of the customer questions you receive the most, and how you can build answers into your Chatbot experience.

-As for retail, a chatbot should offer the following basic capabilities:
+As for retail, a chatbot example should offer the following basic capabilities: